 8K Televisions were all the buzz at CES 2019 and this was for good reason – these displays are four times the density of existing 4K displays which can be equated to a 33-megapixel image.
 Too much?
 This might not be the case going forward.
 While there is still close to zero 8K content available, innovations in other sectors are beginning to catch up and soon enough we will be able to enjoy the extremely high-resolution movies on crisp 8K displays.
 For now, everything remains pretty much the same with the existing 8K displays costing way too much for the average consumer to afford.
 The future is very bright though.
 Stay tuned!

-As mentioned earlier, 2019 is seemingly all about iterative improvements as we move towards better services with regards to consumer electronics.
+As mentioned earlier, 2019 is seemingly all about iterative improvements as we move towards better services with regard to consumer electronics.
 There were, of course, many other worthy showcases at the event but these are the ones we could squeeze in here.